kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder2/README.md

   thresholds, optional long-band masks, and lightweight feature scaling.
 Select it when you want the geometric expressiveness of multi-scale edges without giving up the DockQ-friendly histogram behavior.
+- `edge/legacy_plus_topo_pair` – builds on the 11‑D legacy module and appends
+  20 persistent-homology statistics per edge.
+By default it considers the two residues forming the edge plus neighbors within 4 Å, runs a small Rips complex, and concatenates the topology summary to the histogram vector.
+Tune `neighbor_distance`, `include_neighbors`, `filtration_cutoff`, and `min_persistence` to control the geometric context captured for each pair.

 ---